 Phaedra Kwant plays bass guitar, double-bass, sings, writes lyrics and composes.
 She studied at the Conservatory of Amsterdam and officially became the first female Master of Music bass guitar in The Netherlands in 2004.

 Phaedra is a genuine musical chameleon, she works in the highest regions of the Dutch jazz, pop and theatre scenes, enjoying the diversity of playing all kinds of music.
-This multi-talented woman plays as sideman in bands of well-known Dutch artists like Claudia de Breij, Veldhuis & Kemper, 3Js, Mathilde Santing, Krystl, Frederique Spigt, Hans Vermeulen, Do, Lois Lane, Charly Luske, Ellen ten Damme, Eric Vloeimans, Mike del Ferro, Chris Beckers, Leoni Jansen and Izaline Calister and also with international stars like Debbie Sledge.
+This multi-talented woman plays as sideman in bands of well-known Dutch artists like Claudia de Breij, Veldhuis & Kemper, Eric Vloeimans, 3Js, Mathilde Santing, Do, Candy Dulfer, Krystl, Frederique Spigt, Hans Vermeulen, Lois Lane, Charly Luske, Ellen ten Damme, Mike del Ferro, Chris Beckers, Hans Vandenburg, Leoni Jansen and Izaline Calister and also with international stars like Debbie Sledge.

-She leads her own jazz band ‘Phaedra’ and pop trio ‘McChicks’.
+She leads her own jazz band ‘Phaedra’ and played for 10 years in pop trio ‘McChicks’.
 Both projects received fantastic reviews in numerous papers, magazines and on Dutch radio and television.
 Phaedra also works as a voice over for a variety of different media types and has proudly worked as a lyricist for the Dutch Royal Family.

 To date, she has released two jazz solo-albums: ‘Too Much In Store’ (2009) and ‘Still Listening’ (2013) [Listen on Spotify].
 In December 2020 she released her Dutch single ‘Anders Wordt Het Koud’.
-Her new solo album is planned to be released in the Autumn of 2021.
+Her new solo album is planned to be released in 2023.

 Phaedra is endorser of Aguilar Amps, writes for bass guitar magazine ‘De Bassist’ since 2007.